danielkrupinski/Osiris/Source/InventoryChanger/README.md

   * can be used on skins and later removed
 * StatTrak swap tool
   * can be used to swap StatTrak values between weapon skins
+* Service medals and collectible pins
+  * are displayed next to the avatar and on the in-game scoreboard when equipped

 and more...